 With the Cold War's outbreak during the late 1940s, many in the U.S. again feared communism's spread.
 A majority of people in the U.S. became convinced that the Soviet Union sought to spread its communist ideology around the world, overthrowing the United States' capitalist economy and representative democracy.
 During the Cold War, the United States military participated in several military conflicts, namely the Korean War and the Vietnam War, and the American government implemented several programs to prevent communism's expansion.

 Many in the U.S., including some Ohioans, persecuted members of the Communist Party during the 1940s, 1950s, and 1960s.
 In 1951, the Ohio General Assembly implemented the Ohio Un-American Activities Committee, a joint committee of state representatives and senators charged with determining communism's influence in Ohio.
 The committee was based upon the federal government's House Un-American Activities Committee, and its members received sweeping powers to question Ohioans about their ties to communism.
 The committee was especially interested in determining the identity of Ohioans who were members of the Communist Party.
 Between 1951 and 1954, the Ohio Un-American Activities Committee, headed by House member Samuel Devine, questioned forty Ohioans, asking each person, "Right now, are you an active member of the Communist Party?"
 Every person refused to answer, citing the Fifth Amendment of the United States Constitution, which protects those in the U.S. against self-incrimination.
-Most of the accused were college students or people during the 1930s who advocated socialist or communist programs to end the Great Depression.
+Most of the accused were college students or people who had previously advocated socialist or communist programs to end the Great Depression.
 Various grand juries eventually indicted the forty people, with fifteen of these accused being convicted for supporting communism.
 In 1952, the Ohio Un-American Activities Committee contended that 1,300 Ohioans were members of the Communist Party.
 Approximately seven hundred of these people supposedly resided near Cleveland and worked in various industrial occupations, while four hundred more resided in other northern Ohio cities.
 Only two hundred communists supposedly resided in central and southern parts of the state.

 In 1953, the Ohio General Assembly, with Governor Frank Lausche's approval, extended the Ohio Un-American Activities Committee's existence.
 Lausche generally opposed the committee's actions, but he faced great pressure from Ohio voters who feared communism.
 The governor contended that the committee's actions might put into "grave danger. . .the reputations of innocent people against whom accusations can be made on the basis of rumor and frequently rooted in malice," but he also stated that "Communism is a menace to our country."
 Lausche did veto a bill that would assess jail terms and hefty monetary fines for anyone found guilty of communist leanings, but the Ohio General Assembly, at Samuel Devine's urging, passed the bill over the governor's veto.
 The Ohio Un-American Activities Committee continued its investigations for the next several years.